GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Experiments and Results

 \subsection{Datasets}

-For our experiments, we use three datasets namely the Head and Neck Cancer Dataset, Gland segmentation in colon histology images (GlaS), and (multi-organ nucleus segmentation (MoNuSeg).
-The details of the datasets used are shown in Table \ref{tab:datasets}.
-While the latter two are publically available, the former is curated, annotated, and proposed by us for research community usage.
-The dataset will be made available for research use upon request.
+For our experiments, we use three datasets, namely the Head and Neck Cancer, Gland segmentation in colon histology images (GlaS) \cite{b51}, and multi-organ nucleus segmentation (MoNuSeg) \cite{b50} datasets.
+The details of the datasets used are given in Table \ref{tab:datasets}.
+While the latter two are publicly available, the former is curated, annotated, and proposed by us for research community usage.
+The dataset will be shared for research purposes upon request.